josecollazzi/whomiboo/README.md

 # WhomiBoo

+> This project is no longer supported, and the Boomi Workflow Component should be used instead

+## Introduction

-This App is a ManyWho Service Descriptor
+This App is a ManyWho Service Descriptor.
-This project is under active development and is not fully functional.

 [Run this app](https://manywho.github.io/whomiboo/)